Yraimtj/Rhymes_ObjDet_project/Readme.md

 In this part we create the client that is able “talk” over TensorFlow Serving works on gRPC protocol (tf_serving_sicara_client), use Flask as Web framework to host my TensorFlow client (api_meero.py) and Dockerize the Flask application.
 * _change directory to RESTPLUS_

-In the RESPLUS_TEST directory you 'll see the following folder and file:
+In the RESTPLUS directory you 'll see the following folder and file:

      - api_meero.py:entry point of the application.
 Here you find configuration and initialization steps.